devchitranshu/reactcom/README.md

 ** TODO LIST **
 * add api authentication & authorization using symfony security component
-* use backend api in react js to retrieve product list
 * use backend api in react js to retrieve product by id